Soft neutral flowers symbolizing gentle burnout recovery, rest without guilt, and self-compassion — Talk2Tessa.

 Is rest enough to recover from burnout?

-No. Rest helps, but guilt and inner pressure often keep burnout in place.
+No. Rest helps, but inner pressure and guilt often keep burnout in place.
 ACT and self-compassion help you change your relationship with rest.

 How can ACT help with burnout?

 ACT teaches acceptance of limits and values-based action.
-It helps you stop fighting exhaustion and take small steps toward healing (Hayes et al., 1999).
+It helps you stop fighting exhaustion and take small steps toward healing.

 What role does self-compassion play in recovery?

-Self-compassion reframes rest as care, not laziness, reducing guilt and allowing genuine restoration (Neff, 2003).
+Self-compassion reframes rest as care, not laziness, reducing guilt and allowing genuine restoration.

 Can AI really support burnout recovery?